A significance test for the lasso: A general predictor matrix . A general predictor matrix

-If $j_k,s_k$ indeed maximize $g^{(A,s_A)}$, i.e., they correspond to the variable added to the active set at $\lambda_k$ and its sign (note that these are almost surely unique), then on $B$, we have $\lambda_{k+1} = M(j_k,s_k)$.
+If $j_k,s_k$ indeed maximize $g^{(A,s_A)}$, that is, they correspond to the variable added to the active set at $\lambda_k$ and its sign (note that these are almost surely unique), then on~$B$, we have $\lambda_{k+1} = M^{(A,s_A)}(j_k,s_k)$.
 To study the distribution of $T_k$ on $B$, we are therefore interested in the random variable

 on the event

 Equivalently, we may write